ErrorDodo/Fishware-v5/README.md

   - Go to line 270 where ```csharp string api_key``` is referenced
   - Get API key from said link and paste it
   - Start Checking
   - pssst.
-I have left my steam api key in it (You're welcome, no abuse please)
+I have left my steam api key in it (It won't work due to being revoked though :P)

 #To Do